tisfeng/Raycast-Easydict/README.md

 ### Sort Translation Results Manually

-<details> <summary> You can sort the translation results by your preference, default is `DeepL,Apple,Baidu,Tencent,Youdao,Caiyun`. </summary>
+<details> <summary> You can sort the translation results by your preference, default is `DeepL,Google,Apple,Baidu,Tencent,Youdao,Caiyun`. </summary>

 <p>

 Name case are insensitive, use comma to separate.
-Example: `deepl,apple,baidu,tencent,youdao,caiyun`.
-You can also specify a part of the sort, for example: `apple,tencent`，the actual sort is: `apple,tencent,deepl,baidu,youdao,caiyun`.
+Example: `deepl,google,apple,baidu,tencent,youdao,caiyun`.
+You can also specify a part of the sort, for example: `apple,tencent`，the actual sort is: `apple,tencent,deepl,google,baidu,youdao,caiyun`.

 > Note: This sort is the overall sort, if a translation service is not enabled, the sort will be automatically ignored.